Lauriat/funct/README.md

 Array is a functional mutable sequence inheriting from Python's built-in list.
-Array provides 100+ higher-order methods and more functionality to the built-in list, making operations on sequences simpler and one-liners neater, with no third party packages required.
+Array provides 100+ higher-order methods and more functionality to the built-in list, making operations on sequences simpler and one-liners neater with no third party packages required.

-Array provides a combination of python built-ins, features found in NumPy arrays, and higher-order methods common to functional languages, still preserving the same functionality and the dynamic nature of the built-in list.
+Array provides a combination of python built-ins, features found in NumPy arrays, and higher-order methods common to functional languages without the weird semantics of the builtins, still preserving the same functionality and the dynamic nature of the built-in list.

 [Documentation](https://Lauriat.github.io/funct/Array.html)